 In fact, agricultural data over the past decade shows that these older standards are out of date.
 It supports policy-makers who are now adopting a 21st century definition which acknowledges that farms of only an acre or less can generate significant agricultural production.
 There are a growing number of examples income families during difficult economic times.
 With small acreage farming representing one of the fastest growing segments in agriculture, this project illustrates that a farm should no longer be defined by acreage or limited to large parcels.
-It shows that small farming operations on less than an acre or less can improve the quality of life in the surrounding community and make a significant contribution to the local economy.
+It shows that small owners wanted to help the community and address a decline in Food Bank contributions at a time when many people were losing their homes and jobs and going hungry.
+Kiwanis was already growing food for people in need at several large gardens spots in the area and was interested in expanding its operations.
+The farm and the club negotiated a cooperative agreement and a partnership was born.

 The enterprise uses only a fraction of an acre to produce enough food to feed several thousand people.
 It also attracts a large number of volunteers and visitors to the area which promotes agritourism and educates the public about the importance of local farming.
-Finally, it is helping local institutions feed the hungry and support lowfor people in need at several large gardens spots in the area and was interested in expanding its operations.
-The farm and the club negotiated a cooperative agreement and a partnership was born.
+Finally, it is helping local institutions feed the hungry and support low-

 The project started in 2010 when Friendly Grove Farm contacted the Olympia Kiwanis Club to discuss a partnership aimed at growing food for the Thurston County Food Bank.
-The owners wanted to help the community and address a decline in Food
+The